wazuh/wazuh-documentation/source/cloud-service/your-environment/send-syslog-data.rst

    • Click **Start**, search for "**Edit the system environment variables**" and open the system properties applet.
    • Click the **Environment Variables** button.
    • Under **System variables** click "**New**".
    • Enter the variable name JAVA_HOME and browse to the JRE install directory and click OK.
-In the variable value the JRE directory should be displayed.
+In the variable value, the JRE directory should be displayed.
 For example, ``C:\Program Files\Java\jre1.8.0_201``.

-You may need to reopen your terminal to apply changes
+   • You may need to reopen your terminal to apply changes

 3. Install Logstash.